Skip To Main Content

 World Geography

 World Geography is a one-Carnegie unit course that fulfills one of three social studies units required for high school graduation.
 In this course, students develop a spatial understanding of the Earth’s surface and the processes that shape it, the connections between people and places, and the relationship between man and his environment.
-It stresses national and state benchmarks evaluated on LEAP 21.
-Students in regular classes may be required to do projects periodically.

 World Geography – Honors